Ron Denhaan, Realtor (949) 290-3263. Orange County real estate specialist.

 What happens as you approach the closing date?

-Complete all escrow documents: Escrow will be sending you a package to complete.
-You will want to go over any questions with your escrow officer and return the signed package to escrow.
+Complete any remaining escrow documents: If you have any questions, you will want to go over them with your escrow officer and return the signed package to escrow.

 Sign loan docs: Your lender will send the loan documents to escrow and they will schedule a time for you to come in and sign.
 They will also go over the clauses with you and provide you with copies of the documents.

-Deposit final funds: You will be required to deposit all of your final closing funds to escrow.
+Deposit final funds: If you are the buyer, you will be required to deposit all of your final closing funds to escrow.
 This will include the remainder of your down payment (or full payment if you are a cash buyer), plus enough cash to cover closing costs and final expenses.
 This will usually be in the form of a cashier's check, or it can be wired directly to escrow.
+Most escrows over-estimate the final closing amount to ensure that they have adequate funds to close.
+Once the final figures have been calculated, you will receive a refund check for any overages along with your closing package.

 Tips for a smooth escrow